Dejan Glavnik

 Dejan Glavnik (born 26 September 1975 in Celje, SR Slovenia, SFR Yugoslavia) is a Slovenian extreme cyclist.

 Glavnik is famous for touring over 112,000 kilometres around the world by bicycle in five years.
-On 22 April 2006 (Earth day) Glavnik began his journey in his hometown Celje.
+On 22 April 2006 (Earth Day) Glavnik began his journey in his hometown Celje.
 He returned home on 23 July 2011.
 The 5th anniversary was celebrated in the desert Wadi Rum in Jordan, which was his 78th country to visit.
-He is the first Slovenian to tour the world and one of the rare people on earth to accomplish this journey on a bicycle.
+He is the first Slovenian to tour the world and one of the rare people to accomplish this journey on a bicycle.